 Pop the peeled onions, garlic and chillies into a food processor and blitz until they form a rough paste, add the remaining ingredients and mix again thoroughly and the marinade is done.

 Place the chicken thighs into the tikka marinade, cover with stretch wrap and refrigerate for 24 to 48 hours.

 Two hours before cooking, remove the marinade from the refrigerator and allow the meat to come back up to room temperature.

-Take the chicken out of the marinade and pat it dry on some kitchen towel.
+Take the chicken out of the marinade, scape off the excess and pat it dry on some kitchen towel.
 This ensures that when you cook it, the outside of your chicken will crisp up, if there's too much of the marinade still on the chicken it will just turn soggy.

 Many Amazon merchants pay us a small referral fee when you click this link and purchase from them...